mendelr20/phase-1-project/README.md

   - Indications/condition
   - Class
 - When a medication is clicked on it will display the medications information.
-- When you click Calculate Drug Dose it will calculate the dose based on what is below;
+- When you click Calculate Drug Dose it will calculate the dose based on:
   - It will pull up the COH (Concentration on hand), select my COH (Concentration on hand), or create it by inputting drug amount in how much fluid.
   - I will be able to select which condition the medication is being administered for.
   - I will have the ability to change the generic from adult to pediatric if it is a drug that is administered to pediatrics as well.